RamyGomaa/flutter_default_app_with_bloc/README.md

 # counter_app_bloc

-A new Flutter project.

-## Getting Started
+##  Flutter starting app with bloc..

 This project is a starting point for a Flutter application implemented with bloc state management.
 There is also an extra screen that fetches temp data from https://jsonplaceholder.typicode.com